 FOR THE MISSISSIPPI POT ROAST

-Cook Low and Slow.
-Cover and cook on LOW for 7-8 hours or on HIGH for 5-6 hours, or until the meat is fork tender.
-Low is recommended for this recipe.
+Cover and cook the pot roast on low for 7-8 hours, or on high for 5-6 hours, or until the meat is melt-in-your-mouth tender.
+I recommend slow cooking on low.

 Look at how tender the meat gets.
 So tender and juicy!

-Serve the Roast.
-Serve with your favorite mashed potatoes with gravy.
+Serve with your favorite mashed potatoes with brown gravy.
 Add extra pepperoncinis if you'd like.
 My mom always served pot roast with mashed potatoes and carrots.
 YUM.

 Recipe Notes & Tips

 - Original Mississippi Pot Roast.
-The original recipe calls for beef, butter, au jus gravy mix and a package of Hidden Valley Ranch dressing mix (dry ranch dressing and au jus), along with pepperoncini peppers.
-I like to stay away from the dry packet stuff, so am sharing a slightly altered version that is just as tasty.
+The original recipe calls for beef, butter, au jus gravy mix and a package of Hidden Valley Ranch seasoning mix (dry ranch dressing mix and au jus), along with pepperoncini peppers.
+I'm sharing a slightly altered version that I like even better.

 - Oven Cooking.
-You can also make this in a Dutch oven or large pot.
-Simply brown the meat and make the ranch dressing per the recipe, add everything to a Dutch oven or oven safe pot, then cook in the oven at 250 degrees F for 5-6 hours, or until the meat is fork tender.
-I should do a pressure cooker version.
-Cook it up quick!
+To make this in a Dutch oven or large pot, brown the meat and make the ranch dressing per the recipe, add everything to a Dutch oven or oven safe pot, then cook in the oven at 250 degrees F for 5-6 hours, or until the meat is fork tender.

-- Heat Factor.
+Mild.
 Mississippi pot roast isn't meant to be spicy.
-The only real spiciness comes from the inclusion of pepperoncini peppers, which have a little bit of a kick, but not much for the seasoned chilihead.
 I added extra pepperoncinis to my recipe, though feel free to adapt and include as many as you'd like.
-The recipe can stand up easily to more of them.
-Feel free to slip in a few hotter peppers, too, for a nice adaptation.

 If you enjoy this recipe, I hope you'll leave a comment with some STARS.
 Also, please share it on social media.
 Don't forget to tag us at #ChiliPepperMadness.
 I'll be sure to share!
 Thanks! -- Mike H.